odidev/arm-software-developers-ads/content/learning-paths/server-and-cloud/redis/ec2_deployment.md

 sudo apt install -y redis-tools redis
 ```

+Redis is binded to localhost (`127.0.0.1`) IP and runs at port `6379` by default.
+This default configuration makes connecting to redis outside of EC2 impossible.
+To connect with redis installed on remote server we need to run `redis-server` with `--port` option specifying the port number, `--protected-mode` option set to `no` to allow connection from redis client `redis-cli` and `--daemonize` option set to yes to run redis in background so that it keeps on running until it is manually terminated.
+We can select any random available port to start redis server other than `6379` because as soon as redis is installed it runs locally with the localhost (`127.0.0.1`) IP and `6379` port.

 We can connect to remote Redis server from local machine using redis-cli using the command below.
 If we want to enter into redis shell we can keep the `{command}` argument blank.